 The act of pouring and filling helps your child to coordinate hand movements with the information that the eyes are sending to the brain.

-  So include some containers in bath play and add some to your sandpit today!
+So include some containers and watering cans #Ad in bath play or add some to your sandpit today!

 Swatting a balloon into the air and keeping it up in the air is a great way to develop hand-eye coordination in preschoolers!

 You can also pop a ball into a net bag (the kind you get with vegetables), tie it to a rope and suspend it from a door frame or verandah.
 This makes a great way for your toddler or preschooler to practice catching or hitting a ball without chasing the missed balls all over the yard!